Written by on . Last updated March 27th, 2026.

 Earthquake Summary

-The earthquake struck on land in China, 9 kilometer (6 mi) east-southeast of Dianga in Gansu.
+The earthquake struck on land in China, 9 kilometer (6 mi) south-east of Dianga in Gansu.
 The center of this earthquake had a very shallow depth of 10 km.
 Shallow earthquakes usually have a larger impact than earthquakes deep in the earth.

 Date and Time: Jan 26, 2026 14:56 (Shanghai Time)